Benny Anders: Legacy

 Anders was known for his stylish play and eccentric approach to both the game of basketball and life.
-His quote about teammate Hakeem Olajuwon ("When I drop a dime to the big Swahili, he got to put it in the hole.") remains famous to this day and is found on a number of basketball related web sites.
+His quote about teammate Hakeem Olajuwon ("When I drop a dime to the big Swahili, he got to put it in the hole.") remains famous to this day and is found on a number of basketball related websites.

 Anders is frequently cited as an example of an athlete who failed to live up to his potential, but while in his prime left a memorable mark on the game he played.

 Ask any basketball fan who remembers who Benny Anders was, and he will almost certainly say great things about his ability.
 He is retrospectively beloved, expressly because he failed in totality ... he's an example of blown potential who makes average people feel better about themselves.

 Adding to Anders's legacy was his longtime complete disappearance, from both the public and his former teammates.
 Anders was not in contact with the media in over 15+ years and attempts to contact him through family and friends failed.

-In 2016, Anders was located in Michigan and appeared in a 30 for 30 documentary about "Phi Slama Jama", He is cousins with Willis Reed and Orlando Woolridge.
-Anders claimed to be enjoying his retirement.
+In 2016, Anders was located in Michigan and appeared in a 30 for 30 documentary about "Phi Slama Jama", Both Willis Reed and Orlando Woolridge were his cousins.